 My guy was beautiful, but he decided many times that he didn't want to move or that he wanted to go in the opposite direction.
 I was struggling, but I loved it.

-Strong personalities are one of my favourite character traits.
+Strong personalities are one of my favorite character traits.

 They reminded us of the horses in Mongolia and it's no wonder, the Iceland horse is believed that they are descendants of the Mongolian horse.

 They are small, almost like ponies, but they are sturdy and strong.
 They have beautiful long manes and their markings are extraordinary.

 We were amazed that they were so unique.
 Each and every one of them looked completely different from the other.

 Every chance we got, we'd pull off on the side of the road to see Icelandic horses.
 They were friendly too and seemed to love having their pictures taken.